diegodofe/MoreGlean/README.md

 <h2 id="contributors">Contributors</h2>

-We're a mixture of Software Engineering and Computer Science students from McGill Univeristy, Univeristy of Waterloo, and Concordia Univeristy!
+We're a mixture of Software Engineering and Computer Science students from McGill University, University of Waterloo, and Concordia University!